Ensono/stacks-azure-data/pysparkle/pysparkle/data_quality/README.md

 1. `gx_directory_path`: Path to the Great Expectations metadata store.
 2. `dataset_name`: Name of the dataset that is being processed.
 3. `datasource_config`: List of datasource configurations where each configuration contains the following fields:
-   - `datasource_name`: Name of the data asset, e.g., table or file name.
+    1. `datasource_name`: Name of the data asset, e.g., table or file name.
-   - `datasource_type`: Source system type, e.g., table, parquet, csv.
+    2. `datasource_type`: Source system type that Spark can read from, e.g. table, parquet, csv.
-   - `data_location`: Path to the given data asset or a fully qualified table name.
+    3. `data_location`: Location of the given data asset.
+It can either be a path to the data file or a fully qualified table name, depending on the data source.
+Expectations for each scenario:
+        - **File Path**: If the data is stored in a file, like a Parquet file on ADLS, you should provide the complete path to the file.
+For example, `"adls://accountname.dfs.core.windows.net/myfolder/mysubfolder/myfile.parquet"`.
+        - **Table Name**: For tables with metadata managed by a data catalog, you should provide the database schema and the table name.
+For example, `staging.table_name`.
-   - `expectation_suite_name`: Name of the expectation suite associated with this data source.
+    4. `expectation_suite_name`: Name of the expectation suite associated with this data source.
-   - `validation_config`: A list of validation configurations where each configuration contains the following fields:
+    5. `validation_config`: A list of validation configurations where each configuration contains the following fields:
-     - `column_name`: Name of the validated column.
+        1. `column_name`: Name of the validated column.
-     - `expectations`: List of expectations where each expectation has the following fields:
+        2. `expectations`: List of expectations where each expectation has the following fields:
-       - `expectation_type`: Name of the Great Expectations expectation class to use.
+        3. `expectation_type`: Name of the Great Expectations expectation class to use.
-       - `expectation_kwargs`: The keyword arguments to pass to the expectation class.
+        4. `expectation_kwargs`: The keyword arguments to pass to the expectation class.

 ## Examples
 Here's a minimal example of a configuration file: